 For me and Kim, however, we decided to head up 34th street and try our luck at finding a miracle or at least finding Macy's Department Store.
 Too bad for us it was still too early to visit Santa!

 Kim and I continued up 34th street past many sights.
 You know, important places like "Thai Food Near Me" ( In case you needed to find it on a google search) and of course we stumbled into "The Grand Canyon" aptly named because the road which the Grand Canyon is situated on goes straight for many blocks and is uninterupted by turns causing it to look much like a canyon of buildings.
 However, unlike the Grand Canyon of the west, if you stumble into this Grand Canyon you have to watch out for cars and people more than falling off of cliffs.
 Or at least that is the story I am telling.
-Honestly though, there was a Mexican restaurant there on 3rd Ave named "the Grand Canyon" where Kim and I had some delicious tacos!
+Honestly though, there was a Mexican restaurant there on 3rd Ave named "The Grand Canyon" where Kim and I had some delicious tacos!